 International Integration and Social Identity

-We study the interplay between identity politics and international integration, taking seriously accumulated research on social identity in economics and psychology.
-We find that, in general, a union is more fragile when periphery countries have higher status than the core.
-Low-status countries are less likely to secede, even when between-country differences are large and although equilibrium union policies impose significant economic hardship.
+This paper contributes to the literature incorporating social identity into international economics.
+We develop a theoretical framework for studying the interplay between international integration and identity politics, taking into account that both union policies and identities in candidate countries are endogenous.
+We find that, in general, a union is more fragile when peripheral member countries have higher status than the Core, as this leads to stronger national identification in equilibrium and lower willingness to compromise.
+Low-status countries are less likely to secede, even when between-country differences in optimal policies are large and although equilibrium union policies impose significant economic hardship.
 Contrary to a common anticipation among union advocates, mutual solidarity is unlikely to emerge as a result of integration.
-Augmenting the standard model of integration with social identity helps better understand empirical patterns in decisions to leave or to join the European Union and the Eurozone.
+Applied to currency unions, we show that the model helps explain the composition of the euro area.

-Keywords: International Integration, Social Identity, EU, Euro, Brexit, Grexit
+Keywords: International Integration, Social Identity, Currency Unions, EU, Euro, Brexit, Grexit

 JEL Classification: F02, E71, D72, Z1